 There are several types of Bath therapy which helps in curing gastritis, hyperacidity, indigestion, jaundice, constipation, diarrhoea, dysentery, bronchitis, pleurisy, pneumonia, fever, cough and so on.
 The various types of bath therapy are Enema, Cold Compress, heating compress, hip bath, spinal bath, full wet sheet pack, cold foot bath, steam bath, immersion bath and Epsom salt bath.

 Bath therapies are an effective method of cure to several ailments.
 There are certain methods, duration and process which are to be followed in each therapy.

 There are also certain precautions which are necessary while taking these therapeutic baths.
-Full baths should be avoided within three hours after a meal and one hour before it.
-Local baths like the hip bath and foot bath may, however, be taken two hours after a meal.
-Clean and pure water must be used for baths and water once used should not be used again.
-While taking baths, temperature and duration should be strictly observed to obtain the desired effects.
-A thermometer should always be used to measure the temperature of the body.
+Full baths should be avoided within 3 hours after a meal and 1 hour before it.
+Local baths like the hip bath and foot bath may, however, be taken 2 hours after a meal.

 This article is a stub.
 You can enrich by adding more information to it.
 Send your Write Up to email@example.com